jeanbaptistemora/fluidattacks-universe2/docs/src/docs/types/055/details/aws_ebs_encryption.md

 ---
-id: aws_s3_server_side_encryption
+id: aws_ebs_encryption
-title: AWS S3 Server Side Encryption
+title: AWS EBS Encryption
-sidebar_label: AWS S3 Server Side Encryption
+sidebar_label: AWS EBS Encryption
-slug: /types/055/details/aws_s3_server_side_encryption
+slug: /types/055/details/aws_ebs_encryption
 ---

 When dealing with sensitive data that is crucial to your business, it is required by regulations to implement encryption in order to protect it from attackers or unauthorized personnel.
-Using S3 Server-Side Encryption (SSE) will enable Amazon to encrypt your data at rest.
+Using EBS Encryption will enable Amazon to encrypt your data at rest, volume snapshots and disk I/O.
-Data protected by Server-Side Encryption is encrypted with 256-bit Advanced Encryption Standard (AES-256).
+Data protected is encrypted with 256-bit Advanced Encryption Standard (AES-256).

 ## Regulations